In this section, you’ll learn how you can implement authentication with urql to provide signup and login features to your users.

-With that component in place, you can go and add a new route to your
+With that component in place, you can go ahead and add a new route to your

 Header that allows the users to navigate to the

-authToken is not available, the submit-button won’t be rendered any more.
+getToken() to retrieve the current token from local storage.
+We just use it to see if the user is logged in.
+If the token is not available, the “Submit” link won’t be rendered any more.
 That way you make sure only authenticated users can create new links.

 You’re also adding a second button to the right of the

-Header that users can use to login and logout.
+Header that users can use to either login or logout.

-Here is what the ready component looks like:
+Here is what the app now looks like:

-Perfect, you’re all set now to implement the authentication functionality.
+Perfect, you’re all set now to implement the authentication mutations.

 login are two regular GraphQL mutations you can use in the same way as you did with the